-Adding Comments in Visual Basic to Communicate the Copyright
+Adding Comments in Visual C# to Communicate the Copyright

-The comments we placed in the first three lines of the program will inform the individual opening and reading the code, but those user that may run the application without checking, the label on the bottom of the form with the copyright information is a great tool to alert the client to the rules of the program and what will the application do.
+The comments we placed in the first three lines of the program will inform the individual opening and reading the code of the ownership.
+This is for those user that may run the application without checking the label on the bottom of the form with the copyright information.
+It is a great tool to alert the client to the rules of the program and tell them what the application will do.

 To begin the actual coding of the program, double click on the Hello command button.
-At the top of the program and before the line of code with Private Sub cmdCalculate_Click (), place the following comments with the single quote (') character.
-Remember, the single quote character (') will precede a comment and when the code is compiled, comments are ignored.
+At the top of the program and after the line of code with Namespace Basic_Math_Functions {, place the following comments with two slash (//) characters.
+Remember, the two slashes (//) will precede a comment and when the code is compiled, comments are ignored.